sschrup/slate/source/honeybaked.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-id | `string` | The unique ID of this message. status | `string` | The current status of the message - sent, delivered, or failed. time | `string` | Timestamp of when message was created. storeId | `string` | The HoneyBaked Ham Store ID. fromNumber | `string` | 10 digit phone number that sent the message. toNumber | `string` | 10 digit phone number that received the message. text | `string` | The message that was sent to the recipient. media | `string` | The URL of the media attachment.
-Null if none provided.
+id | `string` | The unique ID of this message. status | `string` | The current status of the message - queued, sent, delivered, or failed. storeId | `string` | The HoneyBaked Ham Store ID. fromNumber | `string` | 11-digit phone number that sent the message starting with '1'. toNumber | `string` | 11-digit phone number that received the message starting with '1'. text | `string` | The message that was sent to the recipient. media | `string` | The URL of the media attachment.
+Null if none provided. time | `string` | Timestamp of when message was created.

 ## Message Callbacks